chengevo/chengevo.github.io/content/post/life-time-in-Rust.md

 }
 ```

-Sadly the compiler would reject the function `before_char`:
+Sadly the compiler will reject the function `before_char`:

 > cannot return value referencing local variable `d`

-The reason of this error is, in function `before_delimiter`, the return value and two parameters have the same lifetime, when this function is called, the generic lifetime is substitited with a concrete liftime, which is the smaller lifetime of `s` and `d`.
-In this example, `before_delimiter` is called inside `before_char`, the smaller lifetime is the lifetime of the string reference converted from `c`: `&c.to_string()`.
+The reason for this error is that, in the function `before_delimiter`, the return value and two parameters have the same lifetime.
+When this function is called, the generic lifetime is substituted with a concrete lifetime, which is the smaller lifetime of `s` and `d`.
+In this example, `before_delimiter` is called inside `before_char`, and the smaller lifetime is the lifetime of the string reference converted from `c`: `&c.to_string()`.
 However, this lifetime is associated with a variable local to function `before_char()`.

-The solution to this problem is make the parameter in `before_delimiter` have two distinct lifetimes, and the return value should assign the same lifetime as `s`:
+The solution to this problem is to make the parameters in `before_delimiter` have two distinct lifetimes, and the return value should be assigned the same lifetime as `s`:

 ```rust
 fn before_delimiter<'a, 'b>(s: &'a str, d: &'b str) -> &'a str {